Anne Bertolotti: Education

 Anne Bertolotti earned 2 B.S. degrees in biochemistry and plant physiology and an M.S. degree in cell and molecular biology from the Louis Pasteur University of Strasbourg, France.
-Bertolotti also received her PhD from the Louis Pasteur University for the discovery of hTAFII68 (now TAF15) while working with Lazlo Tora and Pierre Chambon at Institut de Genetique et de Biologie Moleculaire et Cellulaire (IGBMC).
+Bertolotti also received her PhD from the Louis Pasteur University for the discovery of hTAFII68 (now TAF15) while working with Laszlo Tora and Pierre Chambon at Institut de Genetique et de Biologie Moleculaire et Cellulaire (IGBMC).

 Academic career

 Bertolotti did her post-doctoral research with David Ron at the Skirball Institute of Biomolecular Medicine, NYU Medical Center, New York, United States, making seminal discoveries in the mammalian unfolded protein response.

 In 2001, Bertolotti became an Inserm Associate Professor at Ecole Normale Superieure, Paris.
 In 2006, she became a group leader at the MRC Laboratory of Molecular Biology.

-Bertolotti’s research focuses on protein quality control systems in cells, due to their importance as the cellular defence against the misfolded proteins that accumulate in degenerative diseases, such as Alzheimer’s, Parkinson’s or Huntington’s disease.
+Bertolotti's research focuses on protein quality control systems in cells, due to their importance as the cellular defence against the misfolded proteins that accumulate in degenerative diseases, such as Alzheimer's, Parkinson's or Huntington's disease.
 She is known for her work on the mechanisms governing aggregation of disease-causing proteins, for identifying components of cellular defense mechanisms against protein aggregation and for the discovery of strategies to rescue cell survival under protein misfolding stress.

-One of such strategies consists of selective inhibition of an eIF2 phosphatase to reduce transient protein synthesis, allowing the cell to “catch up” with the required handling of misfolded proteins.
-Her group subsequently demonstrated that selective inhibitors had therapeutic effects in mouse models of Charcot-Marie-Tooth disease and Huntington’s disease.
+One of such strategies consists of selective inhibition of an eIF2 phosphatase to reduce transient protein synthesis, allowing the cell to "catch up" with the required handling of misfolded proteins.
+Her group subsequently demonstrated that selective inhibitors had therapeutic effects in mouse models of Charcot-Marie-Tooth disease and Huntington's disease.

-One of the inhibitors discovered in Bertolotti’s lab, Sephin1, has passed through favourable Phase 1 clinical trials in 2019 and is being developed for Charcot-Marie-Tooth disease.
+One of the inhibitors discovered in Bertolotti's lab, Sephin1, has passed through favourable Phase 1 clinical trials in 2019 and is being developed for Charcot-Marie-Tooth disease.